 Custom 404 Page in WordPress

-A 404 page is a standard page where user is redirected when user tries to visit a specific page that does not exist on web server.
-Learn in this post to create a custom 404 page in WordPress without a plugin.
+A 404 page is a standard page where a user is redirected when the user tries to visit a specific page that does not exist on the web server.
+Learn in this post how to create a custom 404 page in WordPress without a plugin.

-A 404 page is displayed to user when a certain content user was looking for is not found.
-404 is an HTTP status code which implies that a content is "Not Found".
-When a webpage link that does not exist is visited server responds with this status code.
+A 404 page is displayed to the user when the certain content the user is looking for is not found.
+404 is an HTTP status code that implies that the content is "Not Found".
+When a webpage link that does not exist is visited, the server responds with this status code.
 A 404 can occur for different reasons:

-- Sometimes it could be server issue not able to serve the page.
+• Sometimes it could be a server issue, not being able to serve the page.

-It is a common and good practice to add custom 404 page in WordPress websites for following reasons:
+It is a common and good practice to add a custom 404 page in WordPress websites for the following reasons:

-- For a better user experience it is good to add 404 page as useful guide instead of showing a blank page.
+• For a better user experience, it is good to add a 404 page as a useful guide instead of showing a blank page.

-- To encourage users to stay on website even if a certain page is not found by providing them links to other useful pages of website.
-This helps keep visitor engaged instead of leaving the website.
+• To encourage users to stay on the website even if a certain page is not found, by providing them with links to other useful pages of the website.
+This helps keep visitors engaged instead of leaving the website.

 How to Create a Custom 404 WordPress Page

 WordPress themes have a hierarchical structure of theme files.
-It allows to add a 404.php file which serves as custom 404 page.
-In this post we are going to create a custom 404 page in WordPress.
-You probably have a 404 page already included in your theme and you might just wanted to update or change the content to fit your needs.
-Following are the steps to create a 404 page in WordPress:
+It allows adding a 404.php file that serves as a custom 404 page.
+In this post, we are going to create a custom 404 page in WordPress.
+You probably have a 404 page already included in your theme, and you might just want to update or change the content to fit your needs.
+The following are the steps to create a 404 page in WordPress:

-- Go to your active theme folder which is inside
+• Go to the active theme folder, which is inside the wp-content/themes/ folder.

-. - Add the content for 404 message and also add a search form using
+• Add the content for the 404 message and also add a search form using the get_search_form() function to allow users to search.

-- Add other helpful content like link to sitemap or navigation links which should already be a part of header content.
+• Add other helpful content like a link to the sitemap or navigation links, which should already be a part of the header content.

-- At the end add the footer content using function
+• At the end, add the footer content using the get_footer() function.

 404.php